On Decidability and Expressive Power of Fusion Grammars: Preliminaries

-Below we formulate a proposition that establishes a normal form of derivations in a fusion grammar.
-It has already been stated and proved in \cite{Lye22} but we need a more precise formulation than that of Corollary 2 from \cite{Lye22}. \begin{proposition}[normal form] If $Z \Rightarrow^\ast H$, then there exists a \emph{most parallelized derivation} of the form $Z \Rightarrow m \cdot Z \underset{\fr(P)}{\Rightarrow} H + G$ for some multiplicity $m$, some parallelized fusion rule $\fr(P)$ and some hypergraph $G$. \end{proposition} \begin{proof}[Proof sketch] If, in a derivation, multiplication is done after fusion, then these two steps can be interchanged \cite{Lye22}.
-Formally, we should consider several cases as in \cite[Proposition 2]{Lye22}.
-For example, assume that these two steps are the following: $C \underset{\fr}{\Rightarrow} C_1 + C_2 \Rightarrow k_1 \cdot C_1 + k_2 \cdot C_2$.
-Assume that $C,C_1,C_2$ are connected; in such a case the fusion rule application results in disconnection of $C$.
+Below we formulate a proposition establishing a normal form of derivations in a fusion grammar.
+This statement is \cite[Corollary 1]{KreowskiKL17}. \begin{proposition}[normal form] If $Z \Rightarrow^\ast H$, then there exists a \emph{most parallelised derivation} of the form $Z \Rightarrow m \cdot Z \underset{\fr(P)}{\Rightarrow} H + G$ for some multiplicity $m$, some parallelised fusion rule $\fr(P)$ and some hypergraph $G$. \end{proposition} \begin{proof}[Proof sketch] If, in a derivation, multiplication is done after fusion, then these two steps can be interchanged.
+To prove this we should consider several cases as in \cite[Proposition 2]{KreowskiKL17}.
+For example, assume that there are the following two steps: $C \underset{\fr}{\Rightarrow} C_1 + C_2 \Rightarrow k_1 \cdot C_1 + k_2 \cdot C_2$.
+Assume that $C,C_1,C_2$ are connected; in other words, the fusion rule application results in disconnection of $C$.
 We want to start with the multiplication of $C$ and proceed with a fusion.
 The problem is that the constants $k_1$ and $k_2$ are different in general (let, e.g., $k_1<k_2$).
 To overcome this, let $k = \max\{k_1,k_2\}$.
 Then the rules are interchanged in the following way:

-An additional part $(k_2-k_1)\cdot C_2$ appears as compared to the former derivation.
-This is the reason why $G$ appears in a most parallelized derivation.
+An additional part $(k_2-k_1)\cdot C_1$ appears as compared to the original derivation.
+This is the reason why $G$ appears in a most parallelised derivation.
+Note that, for some reason, \cite[Corollary 1]{KreowskiKL17} is stated without this $G$, which is a mistake.
+In the proof of that corollary, the hypergraph $G$ appears implicitly.

-After the reordering, we have a sequence of multiplications followed by a sequence of fusions; the resulting hypergraph is $H+G$ where $G$ is the sum of connected components that appear due to the reasons explained in the previous paragraph.
-Finally, multiplications can be combined into a single one; the same holds for fusions according to Remark \ref{rem_parallelization} says.
-Thus we have a desired derivation. \end{proof}
+After the reordering, we have a sequence of multiplications followed by a sequence of fusions; the resulting hypergraph is $H+G$ for some $G$.
+Finally, multiplications can be combined into a single one; the same holds for fusions according to Remark \ref{rem_parallelization}.
+Thus we have obtained a derivation of the desired form. \end{proof}

 This normal form can be refined for connection-preserving fusion grammars.